Humbly Homemade

 • Stir the shredded cheese into the dry ingredients.

-Shape the dough into a dome that is about 7-inches wide.
-Using a sharp knife, cut a big X or cross into the top of the bread, about one inch deep.
+• Gently shape the dough into a dome that is about 6-inches in diameter.
+Transfer to your prepared baking sheet.
+Use a sharp knife to cut a big X into the top of the bread, ½-inch (1.25 cm) deep.

-• Allow the bread to cool for at least 30 minutes, then slice and enjoy!
+• Bake the bread for 40 to 50 minutes, until the crust is brown and crispy.
+Allow the bread to cool for at least 1 hour, then slice and enjoy!

 Notes